South Dakota Median Household Incomes Show Slight Growth in 2016

-Following the national trend, South Dakotans’ median household income in 2015 rose for the second year in a row to $53,017.
-However, the state remains second to last in the region according to recently updated federal data.
+Following the national trend, South Dakotans’ median household income in 2016 rose for the third consecutive year to $54,467.
+Median household income in the state still remains below the national median of $57,617, however.

 |State||Median Income in 2015||National Rank|

 Metropolitan totals for median household incomes give more detail to the state trend.
 Sioux City experienced the greatest median wage growth of the state’s metropolitan areas, increasing 6.2 percent to $56,687 in 2016.
 From 2015 to 2016, median household income in Sioux Falls rose to $63,931 — a 5.5 percent increase.
 The Rapid City metro area, in contrast, experienced a substantial 4.6 percent decline in median household income, falling to $51,097.